1711-Games/LGNC/README.md

 #### Validators

 A field may have an arbitrary number of validators.
-All validators are executed sequentially (hence, order matters), failing at first error, therefore it is recommended to put lightweight validators on top, leaving heavy validators (`Regex`, `Callback`) to the bottom of the list.
+All validators, with one exception, are executed sequentially (hence, order matters), failing at first error, therefore it is recommended to put lightweight validators on top, leaving heavy validators (`Regex`, `Callback`) to the bottom of the list.

-Every validator may have a `Message` entry with an error message if it fails.
+All validators (except `Cumulative`) may have a `Message` entry with an error message if it fails.

 Field may have following validators: